RemiJulo/Stellar_Subtractor/README.md

 ### Contact

-Feel free to contact me with any request at `remi.julo@univ-grenoble-alpes.fr`
+Feel free to contact me with any question at `remi.julo@univ-grenoble-alpes.fr`

 ### Much more to come!